fastify/fastify-vite/README.md

 > Note that even though `__dirname` isn't available in ES modules, Vite polyfills it you for you.

-Next you need to tell **`fastify-vite`** whether or not it's supposed to run in development mode, in which Vite's development server is enabled for hot reload — and also, where to load `vite.config.js` from (`root`):
+Next you need to tell **`fastify-vite`** whether or not it's supposed to run in development mode, in which case Vite's development server is enabled for hot reload — and also, where to load `vite.config.js` from (`root`):

 ```js
 import Fastify from 'fastify'